OldRacingCars.com

 5. Brabham BT36 [9] (Bob Wollek): New to Rondel Racing for Bob Wollek to race in F2 in 1971.
 To John Kendall for Formula Atlantic in 1972, but leased to Richard Scott for the opening race of the F2 season, as his BT38 had not been delivered.
 Raced by Kendall until July 1972.
 Sold to José Araujo for British Formula Atlantic in 1973, but said to have been crashed at Snetterton.
 Ken Thorogood of Universal Racing Services (Wymondham, Norfolk) reportedly acquired the car in 1973, and although a lot of iits was sold off, the chassis remained stored with him until it was sold to Peter Denty (Thetford, Norfolk) in 2008.
 Restored by Denty between 2008 and 2010.
 To Klaus Bergs in 2010.

 7. Brabham BT36 [5] (Peter Westbury): New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
 Retained by Westbury early 1972 and then sold to Neckel 'Nick' Koob (Bettborn, Luxembourg) for French, Belgian and Luxembourg hill climbs from 1972 to 1974.
 To Johny Krier (Luxembourg) 1975 for French, Belgian and Luxembourg hillclimbs.
 Then to Roger Hennebert (Belgium) in 1977, then possibly to Marcel Tarrès in 1978, but its exact race results during this time are unknown.
-Then via four French owners until bought by John Beasley (Shrewsbury, Shropshire) in 1993.
+Then via a French owner to Yves Bole (France) and raced by him in historic racing in 1992.
+Bought by John Beasley (Shrewsbury, Shropshire) in 1993.
 Sold to Abba Kogan 1998, and rebuilt on a new chassis.
 In 2007, the rebuilt car was sold by RM Auctions (agent Annette Abaci) to Thomas Steinke (Hamburg, Germany).
 Neither Abaci or Steinke were then aware of the car having a new chassis.
 The original chassis was later sold via Bonhams in 2008 and its current whereabouts are unknown.
 Meanwhile, the continuous entity of BT36-5 was raced by Steinke in European Historic F2 in 2008 and 2009 and sold to Francesco Molino (Pescara, Italy) in 2012.
 Then to Günter Türk (Freiburg, Germany) in 2013.

 Sources